vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 1. SPANDA SARVASVA.
 It is a commentary on the Spanda Kārikā.

-2. TATTVĀRTHA CINTAMAŅI.
+2. TATTVĀRTHA CINTAMAṇI.
 This was a commentary on the last quarter of Vasugupta's S'iva Sūtra, as we learn from the 5th introductory verse of Bhaskarācārya to his Vārtika on the same S'iva Sūtra :

 "Vyākarot trikam ete (ke) bhyah Spandasūtraih